Square Root Calculator

 Roots and the Exponent Connection

-Every root can be written as a fractional exponent.
-This is the key to understanding roots in algebra:
+Every root can be written as a fractional exponent, which is the key to handling roots in algebra:

 ⁿ√x = x^(1/n)